brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-18.md

 There's no strict hierarchy of Gods and Goddesses in Celtic religion, and most are regional and subject to name and authority changes.

-Author's Note: Now, don't any of you get the strange idea that Voldemort is some sort of 'Green Living' messiah who wants to save the Earth.
-He's more of an angry idealist, and everyone should know the dangers of people like that.
-Plus, despite the warm fuzzies Harry got during the ritual offering, 'Mother' isn't exactly all bunnies and unicorns.
-In fact, She EATS bunnies and unicorns regularly.
-Just a little food for thought.